KLEKT/k6-klekt-v3/README.md

 npm install
 npm run bundle
 ```
-Either configure the docker compose file with the parameters you need and run
+Then, either configure the docker compose file with the parameters you need and run
 ```
 docker-compose up
 ```